-But now, despite the encouragements and vows to stay strong during a time of fear, many people give into the paranoia.
-On November 2017, the Pew Research Center reported that crimes against Muslims in 2015–2016 have risen since 2001, the year of the 9/11 terrorist attack.
-According to the Huffington Post, Islamophobia has found a new home in Europe, and has been prospering ever since then.
-Even now, many people in America blame terrorist attacks on the general Muslim population, despite the fact that 93% of attacks are committed by white American males.
+But now, despite the encouragements and vows to stay strong during a time of fear, many people give in to the paranoia.
+In November 2017, the Pew Research Center reported that crimes against Muslims in 2015–2016 rose since 2001, the year of the 9/11 terrorist attack.
+According to the Huffington Post, Islamophobia has found a new home in Europe and has been prospering ever since then.
+Even now, many people in America blame terrorist attacks on the general Muslim population, despite the fact that 93% of attacks are committed by white, American males.

-Despite America calling itself as "The Land of the Free", its history shows anything but.
+Despite America calling itself "The Land of the Free," its history shows it's anything but.
 Even now, the country is still struggling for these rights, some more than others.
-From the American Civil War to the Civil Rights Movements in the 1950s to even the Women's March in 2017, we're constantly fighting for the freedom we were promised, even if it isn't fully acknowledged.
+From the American Civil War to the Civil Rights Movements in the 1950s to the Women's March in 2017, we're constantly fighting for the freedom we were promised, even if it isn't fully acknowledged.
 However, since the events of 9/11, there's been a growing distrust of one particular group: Muslims.

 International attitudes towards Muslims are more complicated.

 Africa isn't spared from these politics either.
-In fact, it's a bit of a game changer, especially in Nigeria, where they inaugurated a Muslim aristocrat for president.
+In fact, it's a bit of a game-changer, especially in Nigeria, where they inaugurated a Muslim aristocrat for president in 2015.
 In fact, according to Al Ahram Weekly, Muslims have often ruled over Christian nations, so it doesn't come as a surprise.
 Throughout history, and especially in this region, Christians and Muslims have often lived side by side with one another.
 Even so, after 9/11, Islamophobia began to spread.
-Extreme Islamist groups, such as Boko no Haram, have started to spear head such fears.
+Extreme Islamist groups, such as Boko Haram, have started to spearhead such fears.

 One way you can learn more about Islamophobia is through reading.
-Books can help give you understand the general idea of Islamophobia, as well as give context as to how Islamophobia originates.
+Books can help give you an understanding of the general idea of Islamophobia, as well as give context as to how Islamophobia originates.